- Group Tours

 Pole lantern festival in Akita, held every August 3-6

-Yomemi Matsuri is a local festival of Akita which literally translates to
+Yomemi Matsuri is an Akita festival which literally translates to